GermanPearls/time-tracker/readme.txt

 * manage third party (or white label) work by organizing work by "bill to"
 * monitor weekly and monthly time to compare against goals

+Time Tracker pages and data can be viewed by all website Editors and Administrators.

 == Installation ==

 **Please Note: This plugin requires a form plugin to function properly.
 Contact Form 7 or WP Forms are currently supported prerequisites.
 One of these must be installed and activated prior to activating Time Tracker.**